-To be eligible to continue in the program, students are required to have a grade point average of at least 2.0.
-The grade point average will be calculated on all courses completed in the program.
-(2) A student who has been assigned a grade of "W" or "NC" in a Field Experience course is entitled to a second registration in this course.
-See also §22.1.3 Reregistration in courses.
-Notwithstanding §22.1.3, if a student receives a "W" or "NC" in the second attempt of a Field Experience course, he/she will be required to withdraw from the Combined Degrees program.
+- To be eligible to continue in the program, students are required to have a grade point average of at least 2.0.
+The grade point average will be calculated on all courses completed in the program. - 2.
+A student who has been assigned a grade of "W" or "NC" in a Field Experience course is entitled to a second registration in this course.
+See also Reregistration in Courses.
+Notwithstanding Reregistration in Courses, if a student receives a "W" or "NC" in the second attempt of a Field Experience course, the student will be required to withdraw from the Combined Degrees program.